CorySanin/ffa-tycoon-parks/README.md

     - Scenery/general aesthetic
     - Climate
     - Difficulty
-- One of each type of basic amenity
+- One of each type of basic amenity pre-placed in the park
     - Food
     - Drink
     - Restroom
 - At least one ride (optional but recommended)
+- Proper metadata
+    - Park name in game is accurate
+    - Park description is descriptive/not generic
+    - Authorship credit(s) embedded in the save (tool coming soon)
+    - Coordinates for generating a screenshot (tool coming soon)

 ## Preparing Park for Submission